What (or who) is DTTA?

 DTTA also aims to promote the education, professional development and upskilling of its members throughout the Primary, Secondary and Māori medium sectors.
 The focus is to support teachers by providing opportunities to connect with like-minded teachers, whether you are just starting out or have been teaching for a number of years to ensure our tamariki and rangatahi have the provision to pursue with DT throughout their schooling experience.
 This is supported by tertiary and industry to create pathways for all.
 In turn, this will facilitate the promotion and advance the profile of the subject to students, government and educational institutions, IT professionals and organisations, industry and the public.

-2022 Committee
+2024 Committee

-President: Malcolm Clarke, Kowhai Intermediate
+Past President: Malcolm Clarke - Kowhai Intermediate

 I am particularly looking forward to working with the Primary, Intermediate and Māori Medium sector.
 I see that this is where we have a challenge of sharing the existing expertise that we as an association can bring to the wider community of teachers starting their journey into teaching DTHM.
 I am also interested in how we can deal with the inequities of resources such as the expertise of our kaiako as well as the issue of the ‘Digital Divide' for all of our kura across the mutu.